Enterprise-connect/documentation/docs/service-credentials.md

 cf service-key <EC Service name> <Service Key name>
 ```

-This should return something along these lines (ENVs/'VCAP'):
+This should return a JSON similar to the one below:

-JSON NOTATION

 ```json
 {